jboynyc/textnets/docs/installation.rst

 If there are no language models available for your corpus language, there may be some `basic support <https://spacy.io/usage/models#languages>`_.
-Even in that case, some languages (including Korean, Vietnamese, Thai, Russian, and Ukrainian) require additional installs for tokenization support.
+Even in that case, some languages (including Japanese, Russian, Thai, Vietnamese, Ukrainian, and Chinese) require additional installs for tokenization support.
 Consult the spaCy documentation for details.